Silverstone Track Guide

 There is plenty of space in the main grandstand to see the drivers roar down the pit straight, as well as a handy spot of covered seating at the first turn (Abbey).

-The vantage points continue through the Farm curve with seating following in Village A and B stands.
+The vantage points continue through the Farm curve where general admission is available in front of the stands, with seating following in Village A and B stands.

-Paddock Club-seating gets you a nice view down the Wellington Straight and through Brooklands, while there are four stands at the Luffield and Woodcote corners.
+Paddock Club-seating gets you a nice view down the Wellington Straight and through Brooklands, as does the general admission ticket, while there are stands at the Luffield and Woodcote corners.

-There is numbered seating down the following straight before three sections of covered seating at Copse.
+There is numbered seating down the following old pit straight before three sections of covered seating at Copse.
 The Silverstone Hospitality Club Six and Copse C 2 viewing area follow.
+General admission is available throughout this section, through Maggotts and Becketts and then down the Hangar Straight.

 Further covered seating is available at Becketts and then three seated areas at Stowe.